 Watson is the first commercially available cognitive computing capability representing a new era in computing.
 The system, delivered through the cloud, analyses high volumes of data, understands complex questions posed in natural language, and proposes evidence-based answers.
 Watson continuously learns, gaining in value and knowledge over time, from previous interactions.
 In April 2015, the company launched IBM Watson Health and the Watson Health Cloud platform.
 The new unit will work with doctors, researchers and insurers to help them innovate by surfacing insights from the massive amount of personal health data being created and shared daily.
 The Watson Health Cloud can mask patient identities and allow for information to be shared and combined with a dynamic and constantly growing aggregated view of clinical, research and social health data.

-For more information on IBM Watson, visit: ibm.com/watson
+For more information on IBM Watson, visit the IBM web site.

 STFC Hartree Centre

 Part of the Science and Technology Facilities Council, and located at Sci-Tech Daresbury in Cheshire, the Hartree Centre accelerates the application of high performance computing, data science, big data analytics and cognitive techniques into industry.

 Backed by over £170M funding from the Department of Business, Innovation and Skills, and with a strategic collaboration IBM to boost big data research in the UK, the Hartree Centre is helping businesses and research partners to use these tools to solve research challenges, and gain insights, value and competitive advantage for the UK.